kk404/web-1/getkk.md

 - <strong>kkVPN apps offer free unlimited data on both android & iOS</strong>

 ### How to get kkVPN
-- Android - go to Google Play store and search for <b>kkVPN</b> by IT-029, LLC
+- Android - go to Google Play store and search for <b>kkVPN</b> by IT-029, LLC (currently in review)

 - iOS - go to Apple app store and search for <b>kkVPN</b> by IT-029, LLC